Activity note: All in hotel.

 Evening: PRESENTATION: Capital Richmond.
 As the capital of what was then the largest state (before losing its western section), Richmond came to represent both Southern and mercantile interests.
 Its sons and daughters carried its values west to the middle states and beyond.
 Richmond became the capital of the Confederacy during the Civil War and was later the focal point of Emancipation.

-Activity note: For both Maymont and the White House, one must ascend stairs to access the house and the second floor (no elevators).
+Activity note: At Maymont, quarter-mile walk from entrance to house (& again on return).
+For both Maymont and the White House, one must ascend stairs to access the house and the second floor (no elevators).

 Breakfast: Breakfast at the hotel:

 Morning: Maymont, an 1890s Gilded Age estate, is today a beautifully maintained public park.
 It was the 100-acre country estate of financier James H. Dooley and his wife Sallie May and the grounds are replete with high bluffs, ravines, rock outcroppings, gazeboes, statuary, paths, and walkways.
 The mansion, designed by architect Edgerton Stewart Rogers, combines Romanesque Revival with elements of Queen Anne style.
 After its completion in 1893, the Dooleys proceeded to fill it with treasures from around the world.
 A knowledgeable staff person will lead us through the house, which retains the furnishings it held when it was bequeathed in the 1920s, including the unique Swan bed and a table made from narwhale horns.
 The lower level where servants worked and stayed, has been restored, providing a fascinating "upstairs-downstairs" view of the house.
 We’ll also see the Italian Gardens and Maymont’s fine collection of carriages.

 Lunch: At a notable Richmond restaurant.
 We will order in advance for this plated meal, which will include dessert and a beverage choice of tea, ice tea, coffee, or water, and with other beverages available for purchase.